 In recent decades, some EU Member States, particularly the Nordic countries, have invested in high-quality data infrastructures to capture the outcomes attributable to research and innovation (R&I) grants to businesses.
 While quantitative methods have become more and more sophisticated, a simultaneous interest in studying more qualitative, behavioural aspects can be observed.
 This kind of holistic systems analysis was explored and discussed during the first MLE on Ex-Post Evaluation of Business R&I Grant Schemes, which ran throughout 2016.
 The present MLE follows a challenge-driven approach and will include themes such as the use of Big Data in R&D grant evaluations, as well as methods for capturing behavioural change.

-An overview of the MLE on Evaluation of business R&D grant schemes
+An overview of the Mutual Learning Excersice on Evaluation of Business R&D Grant Schemes

 This report discusses the use of big data to evaluate grant schemes and other types of support for R&D and innovation by businesses.
 One aspect of big data – data linking – is already being implemented by several public agencies, while others – such as web scraping, text mining and machine learning – are less mature.
 The report includes examples from Norway, Spain, Sweden, the Netherlands, the UK and other countries, and provides an overview of the challenges faced: from data collection, data platforms and data analytics to the development of shared ontologies of relevant R&D actors, activities, support schemes and results, as well as data confidentiality and inclusion.

-The kick-off meeting for this Mutual Learning Exercise (MLE) will focus on the main themes chosen by participants of the first MLE on 'Ex-post evaluation of business R&I grants schemes' as well as on the organisation, planning and finalisation of the modus operandi of the exercise.
-The main findings of the previous MLE will be presented, as will the themes of the first two country visits: Big Data and methods for capturing behavioural change.
-Participants from the host countries will present the state of the art in their countries, as well as the learning opportunities from the visits.
-Participants will also have the opportunity to discuss their current practices, expectations and priorities regarding the chosen themes.
+The kick-off meeting for this Mutual Learning Exercise (MLE) focused on the main themes chosen by participants of the first MLE on 'Ex-post evaluation of business R&I grants schemes' as well as on the organisation, planning and finalisation of the modus operandi of the exercise.
+The main findings of the previous MLE were presented, as were the themes of the first two country visits: big data and methods for capturing behavioural change.
+Participants from the host countries presented the state of the art in their countries, as well as the learning opportunities from the visits.
+Participants also had the opportunity to discuss their current practices, expectations and priorities regarding the chosen themes.

 Methods for measuring and understanding behavioural effects when evaluating R&D business grant schemes are essential to better understand the outcomes of this type of policy instrument.
 Such effects can include organisational routines and innovation capabilities, for example.
 The methodological and practical challenges of assessing behavioural change are complex and diverse.
 A firm’s behaviour is influenced by many more factors than just the evaluated scheme or set of schemes.
-We will discuss methods that open up the ‘black box’ of beneficiaries and look at how they benefit from R&D business grants in detail, as well as the associated challenges, during this two-day learning exercise in Stockholm.
+There was a discussion on methods that open up the ‘black box’ of beneficiaries and look at how they benefit from R&D business grants in detail, as well as the associated challenges, during this two-day learning exercise in Stockholm.